 From the outset the majority of CONCAWE member companies participated so that the sample always represented a large portion of the industry.
 By 1995 virtually all CONCAWE member companies participated, representing about 90% of the European refining capacity (somewhat less for distribution and retail).
 Over the years this level of participation has been maintained, although the actual number of participating companies fluctuated in line with the structural changes and mergers occurring in the industry.
-For 2002, 17 companies responded although not all companies could supply all the requested data.
+For 2003, 18 companies responded although not all companies could supply all the requested data.

-The area of coverage is primarily the EU plus Norway and Switzerland and also includes Hungary.
-In addition some companies include in their data other Eastern European countries such as Poland and the Czech Republic and, in some cases, Turkey.
+The area of coverage is primarily the former EU-15 plus Norway and Switzerland and also includes Hungary and Slovakia.
+In addition some companies include in their data their operations in other new EU countries such as Poland and the Czech Republic and, in some cases, Turkey.